-She once said on television that the Holocaust was “the biggest and most sustainable lie in history.”
-German media have dubbed her the “Nazi grandma.”
+One of her appearances on television, she said that the Holocaust was “the biggest and most sustainable lie in history.”